 Further, again, bhikkhus, the Tathāgata sees beings passing away and arising, with his divine eye, purified and surpassing human vision.
 He knows beings as lowly or exalted, beautiful or ugly, fortunate or unfortunate, according to their actions.
 This too is a Tathāgata power, by which the Tathāgata claims the noble place, roars the lion’s roar in assemblies, and sets in motion the spiritual teaching.

-Further, again, bhikkhus, the Tathāgata dwells having personally realized with direct knowing the wearing away of the taints, experiencing the liberation of mind and liberation by wisdom, in the visible state.
-This too is a Tathāgata power, by which the Tathāgata claims the noble place, roars the lion's roar in assemblies, and sets in motion the spiritual teaching.
-Bhikkhus, these are the six Tathāgata powers, endowed with which the Tathāgata claims the noble place, roars the lion's roar in assemblies, and sets in motion the spiritual teaching.
+Further, again, bhikkhus, the Tathāgata dwells having personally realized with direct knowledge the wearing away of the mental defilements, experiencing the liberation of mind and liberation by wisdom, in the visible state.
+This too is a Tathāgata power, by which the Tathāgata claims the noble place, roars the lion’s roar in assemblies, and sets in motion the spiritual teaching.
+Bhikkhus, these are the six Tathāgata powers, endowed with which the Tathāgata claims the noble place, roars the lion’s roar in assemblies, and sets in motion the spiritual teaching.

 If others, bhikkhus, approach the Tathāgata and question him about what is possible and what is impossible as it actually is, with the knowledge that the Tathāgata possesses, the Tathāgata will answer accordingly.
 Just as, bhikkhus, the Tathāgata knows, as it actually is, what is possible and what is impossible, so too does the Tathāgata answer accordingly when asked.